kairosity/mp4-lionize/README.md

 2. Delegate the content creation of blog posts for my website and to share on social media to increase and maintain follower engagement.
 3. Easily pay for content creation products as I need them.

-## Accessibility User Stories

-- __*As a user who is colourblind*__, I want the colours and design elements used to employ sufficient contrast so that any visual cues are easily apparent.
-- __*As a keyboard user*__, I want to be able to navigate the application using the keyboard.
-- __*As a user using screen reader technology*__, I want my screen reader to describe the page elements correctly.

 ## Admin User Stories
 ### *As an application admin user I want to be able to...*